seandstewart/bardly/bardly/plays/histories/henry-iv-part-1/11-player.md

 **KING HENRY IV**
 I will do so.
-My Lady Westmoreland, lead him to his tent.
+My Lord of Westmoreland, lead him to his tent.

 **WESTMORELAND**
 Come, my lord, I'll lead you to your tent.

 **PRINCE HENRY**
-Lead me, madam?
+Lead me, my lord?
 I do not need your help:
 And God forbid a shallow scratch should drive
 The Prince of Wales from such a field as this,
 Where stain'd nobility lies trodden on,